Looseling/Library_software_ASP/README.md

 ## General info
-Main Idea of the project to practice in using EFCore 6 and Repository pattern an automated Library management system for purchasing/selling books. with Authorization The backend of project was written on ASP.Net MVC.
+The main Idea of the project to practice using EFCore 6 by creaeting an automated library management system for purchasing/selling books. with Authorization.
+The backend of project was written on ASP.Net MVC.